-College of Education, UNC Charlotte
+College of Education, University of North Carolina at Charlotte

 Dialogues in Social Justice: An Adult Education Journal (DSJ) was established by Dr. Lisa R. Merriweather and Dr. Dionne M. Rosser-Mims in 2015 to address issues and concerns related to equity, diversity, and social justice in adult education.
 They served as the Editors in Chief.
 Subsequently, invitations were extended to Dr. Mervin Chisolm to join the team of editors, Dr. Joni Schwartz to serve as the Reflections Editor, and Dr. Brendaly Drayton to serve as the Book Review and Resources Editor.
 The inaugural issue was published in February 2016 and featured reflections of the past, present and future authored by respected scholars in the field.
 A themed issue format was subsequently adopted in 2017.

-If you are interested in submitting your work, volunteering as a peer reviewer, or otherwise getting involved with DSJ; you can register by sending an email request to email@example.com.
-We look forward to your working with us.
+If you are interested in submitting your work, volunteering as a peer reviewer, or otherwise getting involved with DSJ; you can register by sending an email request to firstname.lastname@example.org.
+We look forward to you working with us.